-Has your partner ever told you that “actions speak louder than words” or “you can talk the talk, but can you walk the walk”, or some other variation?
-Well, chances are their primary love language is Acts of Service.
+Does your partner enjoy sayings such as “actions speak louder than words” or “you can talk the talk, but can you walk the walk”?
+If so, chances are their primary love language is Acts of Service.

 In this post, we’ll explain the Acts of Service love language, take a look at some examples, and give you a fund and easy date night game to help you strengthen this language!